CFPB Publication of Annual Maximum Charge for File Disclosures

 Social media: In general, an employee’s personal data should be collected from the employee him or herself, or from elsewhere with the employee’s written consent.
 Accordingly, the employer has no right to perform background checks based on the employee’s social media activity.

-Other: During recruitment employers may use information about job applicants that is in the public domain.
-However, this can be done only with the applicant’s prior consent.
+Other: During recruitment employers may use information about job candidates that is in the public domain.
+However, this can be done only with the candidate’s prior consent.
 Further, the information requested and received must be directly necessary for the employment relationship.

 What can employers do with regard to background checks and inquiries in India?

 Criminal records: While it is possible to conduct criminal background checks, this is extremely difficult in practice because criminal records are not digitized and are not consolidated nationwide.
 Accordingly, where a criminal background check must be carried out, this is typically done at the police station with jurisdiction over the employee’s current place of residence or anywhere that he or she has lived for a reasonable period.

 Medical history: Employees’ medical histories cannot be accessed easily, since these are not digitized and there is no repository of medical records.
 Employee consent is required to disclose medical records to the employer.
 However, some employers require employees to undergo medical checks and have the diagnostic center send the report directly to the employer.
 Subject to certain specific restrictions (e.g., pre-employment testing for HIV is not permitted), there is no prohibition against this practice under Indian law.